Hackers News Hackers News

 Emy Elsamnoudy

-Tracked under multiple CVE identifiers, these vulnerabilities impact the router’s core modules, including OpenVPN, dnsmasq, and tmpServer.
+• The vulnerabilities impact key modules including OpenVPN, dnsmasq, and tmpServer.

 High-Severity Command Injection Flaws

-• Users must download the updated firmware directly from the official TP-Link support portal for their specific region.
+• Download the updated firmware directly from your region’s official TP-Link support portal.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.